1. ANIMAL HEALTH

 Feedlot Health Management Services, Ltd. Canada

 Dr. Calvin W. Booker received his Doctor of Veterinary Medicine (D.V.M.) in 1989 and his Master of Veterinary Science (M.Vet.Sc.) in 1992 from the Western College of Veterinary Medicine, Saskatoon, Saskatchewan.
 Dr. Booker completed an internship at the Ambulatory Clinic, New York State College of Veterinary Medicine, Cornell University, Ithaca, New York in 1990 and a residency at the Field Service Clinic, Western College of Veterinary Medicine, Saskatoon, Saskatchewan in 1992.
 From 1990 to 1992, Dr. Booker collaborated on research efforts with Feedlot Health Management Services (Feedlot Health), which is a professional services company that provides comprehensive veterinary and production consulting services, as well as computerized individual animal data collection systems and management/execution tools, to feedlot and calf grower operations in Canada, the United States, Mexico, Brazil, and Kazakhstan.
-In addition, Feedlot Health has extensive research capabilities that focus on identification, development, and evaluation of applied technologies in commercial feedlot and calf grower production systems.
+In addition, Feedlot Health, which was acquired in November 2020 by TELUS Agriculture, has extensive research capabilities that focus on identification, development, and evaluation of applied technologies in commercial feedlot and calf grower production systems.
 Dr. Booker became part of the Feedlot Health team in 1992 as an epidemiologist, data analyst and production consultant.
-Dr. Booker is currently a Managing Partner in the firm, with responsibilities that include managing the Feedlot Health production consulting business, directing research and development activities, and building the company growth and development plan.
-Dr. Booker was the 2006 recipient of the American Association of Bovine Practitioners’ Merial Preventive Medicine Award – Beef and the 2010 recipient of the Academy of Veterinary Consultant’s Consultant of the Year Award.
+Dr. Booker is currently the General Manager - Services and Research at the firm, with responsibilities that include managing the Feedlot Health production consulting business, directing research and development activities, and building the company growth and development plan.
+Dr. Booker was the 2006 recipient of the American Association of Bovine Practitioners’ Merial Preventive Medicine Award – Beef and the 2010 recipient of the Academy of Veterinary Consultants' Consultant of the Year Award.
 In addition, Dr Booker is an Affiliate Faculty Member in the Department of Clinical Sciences at Colorado State University, and an Adjunct Professor in the Veterinary Medicine and Biomedical Sciences and VERO at Texas A&M University.

 17. DIAGNOSTIC IMAGING